braislchao/terraform-provider-clickhouse/README.md

 ### Clustered server using Altinity Clickhouse Operator

-I is possible to use macros defined for cluster, databases, installation names in Altinity operator when creating resources.
+It is possible to use macros defined for cluster, databases, installation names in Altinity operator when creating resources.

 ```hcl
 provider "clickhouse" {